Swiss stocks - Factors to watch on Feb 11

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ZURICH Feb 11 Swiss stocks are seen opening largely unchanged on Monday, with trading expected light amid the Lunar New Year holiday, shutting most Asian financial centres.
+ZURICH Feb 11 Swiss stocks were expected to open higher, as investors looked to the new U.S. Federal Reserve chair to reassure markets over policy.

-The Swiss blue-chip SMI was seen opening flat at 7,396 points, according to premarket data provided by bank Julius Baer.
+The Swiss blue-chip SMI was seen rising 0.4 percent to 8,355 points, according to premarket indications by bank Julius Baer.

 For more, click on